redhat-openstack/website/source/uncategorized/lbaas.html.md

     | tenant_id          | 47e1f8f3b8dc4ab2a5f931cdd502afae     |
     +--------------------+--------------------------------------+

-The lb-vip-list and lb-vip-show commands can be used to get information about existing virtual IP addresses:
+The lb-vip-list and lb-vip-show commands may be used to get information about existing virtual IP addresses:

     # neutron lb-vip-list
     +--------------------------------------+----------+----------+----------+----------------+--------+